The Susan L. Burgert M.D. Gynecologic Oncology Survivorship Program

 To sign up, learn more or become a sponsor of the survivorship program., please click the button below.

 A new diagnosis of cancer can be a very distressing experience for patients and their loved ones.
 Patients have said that speaking with other cancer survivors with a similar diagnosis or those having undergone or completed treatments helps reduce distress.
 The Woman-to-Woman program facilitates our patients connecting with one another to build a supportive bond and connection.
 (An element of this program was originally supported by a grant from the Ovarian Cancer Research Alliance.)
-If you are a patient looking to speak to another cancer patient, or are looking to become a mentor please call us at the number below.Call Us at 410-955-8240
+If you are a patient looking to speak to another cancer patient, or are looking to become a mentor please call the survivorship program at 410-955-8240.

 The Brotherhood of Caring

 The Brotherhood of Caring is a unique program unites the male caregivers of people with gynecologic cancers and offers the opportunity to connect and provide each other with mutual support.
 Due to COVID-19, meetings are currently being held on Zoom.
 These sessions include elements of casual conversation, education, and guided exploration of the experiences of male caregivers.
-For more information, please call our office at the number below.Call Us at 410-955-8240
+For more information, please call the survivorship program at 410-955-8240.

 Weekend Patient and Partner Retreat

 Strength in Survivorship is an opportunity for patients and their caregivers to retreat from the routines of treatment and daily life to experience a program of individual and mutual healing and renewal.
 The weekend retreat is a time for respite, reflection, and sharing as attendees are guided through discussion about the challenges and struggles of living with cancer, as well as methods of coping and finding hope in the present.
-For more information, please call our office at the number below.
+For more information, please call the survivorship program at 410-955-8240.

 Featured Patient Stories